solitarynew/TankWar/README.md

-#TankWar
+# TankWar

-You need to install EasyX image library.The runnable version is located at tankwar\release\tankwar.exe
+- You need to install EasyX image library.
+- The runnable version is located at tankwar\release\tankwar.exe